About Us

 History

-In the wake of the Dobbs decision on June 22, 2022, followed by Ohio’s near-total statewide abortion ban, two doctors connected on Facebook to discuss the impact on their patients.
-Days later, they wrote and circulated a letter to their colleagues that decried “…the loss of bodily autonomy, basic human rights, and access to life-saving medical care” caused by Ohio’s abortion ban.
-In less than one week, over 1,000 doctors signed the letter, which was published as a full-page ad in the Columbus Dispatch under the banner of a newly formed organization: Ohio Physicians for Reproductive Rights (OPRR).
+In the wake of the Dobbs decision and then followed by Ohio’s near-total statewide abortion ban, two doctors connected on Facebook to discuss the impact on their patients.
+Days later, they wrote and circulated a letter to their colleagues.
+In less than one week, over 1,000 doctors signed the letter which was published in the Columbus Dispatch under the banner of a newly formed organization: Ohio Physicians for Reproductive Rights (OPRR).

 After seeing the energy behind our movement, anti-abortion extremists spent over $20 million dollars to put on a special election trying to make it harder to pass constitutional amendments like ours.
 Ohioans overwhelmingly voted against this obvious attempt to silence their voices and to block the Reproductive Freedom Amendment from passing.